-Effectively meeting the recruitment needs of employers in the ER by ensuring strong avenues to training, upskilling, reskilling, and employment are made available, including in the transition to the Net Zero economy, in a period of historically low unemployment and strong demand for labour.
+Effectively meeting the recruitment needs of employers in the Central West Employment Region by ensuring strong avenues to training, upskilling, reskilling and employment are made available, including in the transition to the net zero economy in a period of historically low unemployment and strong demand for labour.
+How are we responding?

-- We are facilitating engagement and connection between stakeholders, including but not limited to, Employment Service Providers, industry representatives, training providers, business owners and Training Services NSW across the region to support effective solutions to labour shortages. - We are identifying industries and roles experiencing skills shortages/recruitment difficulties and the core entry level skills required for those roles. - By identifying Net Zero aligned industries along with roles that will be impacted in the transition to the Net Zero economy, and facilitating linkages between industry representatives, training providers, business owners and Training Services NSW to ensure upskilling and reskilling opportunities are accessible, and transferrable skills are aligned to new or existing workforce opportunities. - By collaborating with Registered Training Organisations (RTOs), Employment Service Providers and government partnerships to develop targeted preemployment training and work placements to support sustainable employment, promoting apprenticeships and traineeships as a key employment strategy to grow a skilled workforce and collaborating with Employment Service Providers to develop work ready skills for the long term unemployed. - We are promoting initiatives to support individuals to relocate, where appropriate, to take up employment opportunities.
+- Facilitating engagement and connection between stakeholders, including but not limited to, Workforce Australia Employment Services Providers (providers) industry representatives, training providers, business owners and Training Services NSW across the region to support effective solutions to labour shortages. - Identifying industries and roles experiencing skills shortages/recruitment difficulties and the core entry level skills required for those roles. - Identifying net zero aligned industries along with roles that will be impacted in the transition to the net zero economy and facilitating linkages between industry representatives, training providers, business owners and Training Services NSW to ensure upskilling and reskilling opportunities are accessible and that transferrable skills are aligned to new or existing workforce opportunities. - Collaborating with Registered Training Organisations (RTOs), providers and government partnerships to develop targeted pre-employment training and work placements to support sustainable employment, promoting apprenticeships and traineeships as a key employment strategy to grow a skilled workforce and collaborating with providers to develop work ready skills for the long term unemployed. - Promoting initiatives to support people to relocate, where appropriate, to take up employment opportunities.